Ewlisten/NBA-DATA/README.md

 ## Overview
 This project analyzes NBA players using visualizations to compare their career trajectories, shot diet and more

-## Features
+## Helpful Features Include
-- Uses cosine similarity to find similar players.
-- Visualizes results with scatter plots and radar charts.
+- Shot chart Generation, with date filter
+- Team Stat ranking
+- Career Trajectory Calculation
+- Player Defensive Position Efficiency

 ## How to Run
 1. Clone the repository: